VasseurLaurent/Basic-Configuration-Windows-Server/README.md

 * Change Name server --> BasicConfiguration
 * Install and configure DHCP services --> Dhcpserver

-If you like my work and wants to know more about me :
+If you like my work and want to know more about me :
 * [Linkedin](https://www.linkedin.com/in/laurent-vasseur-b87b60130/)
 * Email : vasseur.laurent@outlook.com